Please ensure Javascript is enabled for purposes of website accessibility

 Sacristan Ministry

-Under the direction of the Cathedral Sacristan, individual Mass sacristans set up the credence table for Mass, set the prayers in the Roman Missal for the priest, put out the priest’s vestments, check batteries for microphone, put out various documents like the General Intercessions and psalms for cantors and lectors, portion out hosts to be consecrated, and generally make sure the credence table and table of gifts are appropriately set.
-In addition, they also ensure all patens, chalices, and vessels used for Mass are purified and cleansed and returned to their place in the sacristy and/or set for the next Mass.
+Under the direction of the Cathedral Sacristan, individual Mass sacristans set up the credence table for Mass, set the prayers in the Roman Missal for the priest, put out the priest’s vestments, check batteries for the microphone, put out various documents like the General Intercessions and psalms for cantors and lectors, portion out hosts to be consecrated, and generally make sure the credence table and table of gifts are appropriately set.
+In addition, they also ensure all patens, chalices, and vessels used for Mass are purified, cleansed, and returned to their place in the sacristy and/or set for the next Mass.
 This includes the cleaning of the thurible and disposal of the old charcoal and lining of the thurible.
 Sacristans must be well trained in the documents required for a specific Mass including the Ordo, the Roman Missal, the Sunday Lectionary, and the Book of Gospels.
 In addition, some filling and maintenance of liquid candles and other items may be required.
-Individual Mass sacristans must also be able to work with other ministry leads such as those for Eucharistic Ministers and Lectors to ensure the Mass is well staffed.
+Individual Mass sacristans must also be able to work with other ministry leads such as those for Eucharistic Ministers and lectors to ensure the Mass is well staffed.

 Contact: Michael Ognisty at mfognisty@msn.com